-The USC Institute for Global Health’s Breman Global Health Immersion Fellowship is funded by a generous donation to deepen Keck School of Medicine global health students’ appreciation of health problems in developing countries.
-This grant fellowship supports students interested in international health and public service careers by funding clinical, field or laboratory research experience in a foreign country.
+The Breman Global Health Immersion Fellowship is funded through a generous donation from the Breman family to deepen students’ engagement and approach to addressing health problems in low- and middle-income countries.
+The fellowship supports students interested in global health and public service careers by funding field, programmatic, clinical or laboratory research experience.

-- Individual grants up to $5,000 for travel to developing regions of Haiti, Africa, Asia and Latin America (and others).
+- Individual grants up to $5,000 to support work in low- and middle-income countries in Africa, Asia, and Latin America.

-- Funds will cover participant fees, travel expenses, lodging, meals, research activities, personal and liability insurance.
+- Funds can be used to cover participant fees, travel expenses, lodging, meals, research activities, and/or personal and liability insurance.

 - All arrangements are the responsibility of the grant recipient and must adhere to the approved application proposal.

 - Project proposals must involve at least four weeks of travel (six weeks preferred).